-Perplexity MCP Server is an intelligent research assistant that leverages Perplexity's specialized AI models.
-It automatically detects query complexity to route requests to the most appropriate model for optimal results.
-Unlike the official server, it provides search capabilities for every task.
+The Perplexity MCP Server is an intelligent research assistant that leverages Perplexity's AI models to provide search capabilities for all tasks.
+It automatically detects query complexity to route requests to the most appropriate model, ensuring optimal results.
+This server also encourages specificity in agent interactions.

-This tool is designed for quick searches and basic information lookup, ideal for straightforward questions requiring concise answers.
+This tool is ideal for simple queries and basic information lookup, providing concise, direct answers.

 const result = await use_mcp_tool({